xyproto/quaternions/README.md

 # Quaternions

-One way to bring operator overloading to Go, by embedding Lua
+One way to bring operator overloading to Go, by embedding Lua.

-Backstory
----
+## Background

 Go does not support operator overloading.
 This is especially painful when dealing with quaternions.